Retriever

 A retriever is a specification to describe top documents returned from a search.
 A retriever replaces other elements of the search API that also return top documents such as query and knn.
 A retriever may have child retrievers where a retriever with two or more children is considered a compound retriever.
 This allows for complex behavior to be depicted in a tree-like structure, called the retriever tree, which clarifies the order of operations that occur during a search.

 Refer to Retrievers for a high level overview of the retrievers abstraction.
+Refer to Retrievers examples for additional examples.

 The following retrievers are available: